dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - I only want [white](color) screens
 - I want a [black](color) background

+## intent:clear_space
+- Clear the screens
+- clean the space
+- clear space
+- I'd like to clean the space
+- Could you clear the space

 ## intent:control
 - [Play](control_command) the video
 - [play](control_command) the audio